Recreation Workers Career

-Activity specialists provide instruction and coaching primarily in one activity, such as art, music, drama, swimming, or tennis.
-These workers may work in camps or anywhere else where there is interest in a single activity.
+- Activity specialists provide instructions and coaching primarily in one activity, such as art, music, drama, swimming, or tennis.
+These workers may work in camps or anywhere else where there are interests in a single activity.

-Recreation supervisors oversee recreation leaders.
-They often serve as a point of contact between the director of a park or recreation center and the recreation leaders.
+- Recreation supervisors oversee recreation leaders.
+They often serve as a point of contact between recreation center and the recreation leaders.

 Role of Recreation Workers

-Physical strength: Recreation workers need to be physically fit as they demonstrate activities and most camps etc. are outdoors.
+Recreation workers need to be physically fit as they demonstrate activities and most camps etc. are outdoors.
+Problem-solving skills:

 Recreation directors and supervisors, however, typically spend most of their time in an office, planning programs and special events.
 Some recreation workers, such as camp counselors, may work weekends or irregular hours or may be seasonally employed.